tychart/BYU-CS-224-LABS/linux-systems.md

 ---

 #### Task 12.
-Open the src.c file and modify it so that instead of each constant being set to 0, they are now set to new values as follows: first is set to 270 and second to 289.
+Open the src.c file and modify it so that 1) it prints out your name instead of Cosmo's, and 2) instead of each constant being set to 0, they are now set to new values as follows: first is set to 270 and second to 289.
 Recompile the program and run it again.

 ---